Michele-Curci/DNLP-Project/README.md

 * **entity_dataset** file contains the entities extracted from original sentences.

-* **QG_result** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated using entities.
+* **QG_results** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated using entities.

-* **QA_result** contains the file with the answers extracted from original sentences (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed sentences, one output file for each perturbation.
+* **QA_results** contains the file with the answers extracted from original sentences (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed sentences, one output file for each perturbation.

 * **evaluation_results** contains the files with the results obtained from the evaluation phase for all the perturbations, one output file for each perturbation.